Nathan Lanier scores Lucifer at Fox with large orchestra, choir

 Don Williams and the percussion section

 The choir wasn’t let off the hook either, and were asked to shriek and scream in addition to sing.
 "We had them scream and shriek and the top of their lungs, and they did!
 It was the scariest thing I have ever heard!"

 The choir sings out on Lucifer

 Director Ray Griggs, orchestrator Austin Wintory, composer Nathan Lanier (standing), Scoring Assistant David Poole and ProTools Recordist Larry Mah

 Hopes are that the short film will be made into a feature, and released sometime in 2008.
 Of the director, Lanier said, "Ray was amazing to work with, not just because he is an incredibly talented and passionate director, but because he understands and respects the importance of music in film."

-You've only seen 8 images - click here for 1 more scoring session image for this film!
+You've only seen 8 images - click here for 1 more scoring session image for this project!